 Look at ingredients.
 You don’t want something high in sodium or preservatives

 Pay attention to shelf life.
-Take a look at package, can.
+Take a look at package or can.
 Soup doesn’t need water and can store this for a few years.
-Plastic bags and cardboard boxes – 1 yr max

 Easiest way to store is by using cleaned out 2 liter soda bottles.
 You can easily clean out with hot water, drop of soap.
 Rinse thoroughly.
 That type of plastic is safe for storage.